Welcome to the world of H.M.S. Beagle Embroidery!

 The tradition of embroidery is age old, dating back over 30 000 years.
 Paleolithic burial clothes were embroidered with mammoth ivory beads.
 This timeless craft transcends culture and geography, from early Chinese silk embroidery, to Mexican, Hungarian, tribes of South east Asia, Hmong, Bedouin tribes and Medieval European.

 H.M.S.
 Beagle designs all begin as drawings or original photographs.
 They are then painstakingly transformed into a digital embroidery file, stitch by stitch.
 The bulk embroidery and manufacturing is carried out by a dedicated team in India.
 Items are the finished off here in Australia.

 At a time when many textiles products are made at the expense of both exploited workers and environmental destruction, H.M.S Beagle products are made from natural, ecologically sustainable fabrics, such as linen and organic cottons.
-The cushions are filled with a product made from recycled plastic bottles or Alpaca wool.
+The cushion inserts are filled with Alpaca wool.

 Importantly, every person involved in the long chain to final product is paid fairly with good, safe working conditions.